SaschaGalley/grunt-phpcs/README.md

 The minimum severity required to display an error or warning.
 This option can also be set by running the task with `--severity=<severity>`.

+####warningSeverity
+Type: `Integer` Default: not set

+The minimum severity required to display a warning.
+Takes precedence over `severity` if set.
+This option can also be set by running the task with `--warning-severity=<severity>`.

 ####standard
 Type: `String`  Default: `false`
 Define the standard to use.
 This option can also be set by running the task with `--standard=<standard>`.